 ChatGPT generates text that sounds like decision advice.
-An AI decision assistant runs a structured analysis of your specific situation, detects the cognitive biases distorting your framing, applies established frameworks, and produces a documented output.
+An AI decision assistant runs a structured AI decision analysis of your specific situation, detects the cognitive biases distorting your framing, applies established frameworks, and produces a documented output.
 One is a language model completing a prompt.
 The other is a process built for a single outcome: a better decision.

 The fundamental difference